Signage and Labels

 The Hazard Communication Sign (shown below) incorporates language as indicated in the publication CDC/NIH Biosafety in the Microbiology and Biomedical Laboratory, 5th edition (BMBL).
 The BMBL requires that a biohazard sign be posted at the laboratory entry when biohazardous materials are present.

-The Hazard Communication Sign is not intended to restrict access, but to communicate that biohazardous materials may be present in the laboratory.
+The Hazard Communication Sign is not intended to prohibit access, but to communicate that biohazardous materials may be present in the laboratory.

 University support staffs (Housekeeping, Facilities Management, Police, etc.) have been trained to understand that when laboratory personnel are present, they should enter as instructed.